Home » Services »

 - Installation of networking equipment including network points, patch panels, switches & data cabinets

-- Tracing & testing of network cabling
+- Tracing & testing of existing network cabling

 Contact us today to discuss your IT cabling requirements or read on for more information.

 Cabling is an essential part of the infrastructure that builds networks.
 Even WiFi won’t work unless there’s some cable involved.

 Here are some of the main uses for ethernet cabling:

 - Connecting multiple static devices to your network – this has been common practice in office settings for some time.
 Cabled networks connect desktop PCs, printers and other business hardware.
 However homes are increasingly demanding more robust networks.
 As a result, many new builds now come with networking already installed.